 There are three main types of annuities.
 They allow for accumulation on a tax-deferred basis and can help generate income for life or a guaranteed period: fixed annuities, variable annuities, and equity indexed.

 - Fixed Annuity – In exchange for a lump sum of capital, a life insurance company credits the account with a guaranteed fixed interest rate while also guaranteeing the principal investment amount.
 With a fixed annuity, it can be annuitized so the amount you receive each month (or quarter or year) can’t go down, making fixed annuities a good fit for those with a lower risk tolerance.

 - Variable Annuity - With a variable annuity, the money you pay up front can be invested in a variety of accounts, from conservative to aggressive.
 The returns you receive rise and fall with the performance of the fund you invested in, making variable annuities a better fit for those with a higher risk tolerance.

 - Equity Indexed Annuity – With an equity indexed annuity, some features of the fixed and variable products are combined.
 It is a type of fixed annuity, but the potential interest yield is based on an equity index (typically the S&P 500, but there are many to choose from).
 They are appropriate for moderately conservative investors who like having the possibility of earning higher investment returns, while still having some downside protection.

-Because there are so many different types of annuities and they can have penalties for early withdrawals, it’s important you consult with a trustworthy financial advisor to determine what type of annuity is best for your situation.
+Because there are so many different types of annuities and they can have penalties for early withdrawals, it’s important you consult with a trustworthy financial professional to determine what type of annuity is best for your situation.
 Contact us today to book an appointment!

 ANNUITY PAYOUT OPTIONS